The conference

 Vehicles

 Bidirectional charging is transforming the vehicle from a pure consumer to a player in the electricity market of the future.
 In order to successfully implement new applications and business models, vehicle manufacturers are facing new challenges.
-Vehicle batteries must represent more cycles in an energy-efficient way and new communication interfaces must be implemented safely – all this without jeopardising the primary purpose of the vehicle: To reliably transport people and goods.
-In this session, automotive companies share their experiences and current ambitions in this area.
+Vehicle batteries must be able to provide more cycles in an energy-efficient manner and new communication interfaces must be implemented safely – all without jeopardising the primary purpose of the vehicle: To transport people and goods reliably.
+In this session, automotive companies will share their experiences and current ambitions in this area.

 04